 - Cybersecurity issues.
 If a cyber attack hits the primary data center, an organization should use an off-site backup -- whether it be on tape or in the cloud -- to make sure the restore is clean.

 - Disaster recovery issues.
 If there's a disaster at the primary site, a local backup will not be helpful.
 However, if your organization has moved tapes off-site, those backups are valuable for disaster recovery.

 Cloud backup vs. local backup: Which should you choose?

 When your organization analyzes cloud backup vs. traditional backup, it should consider all these positives and negatives and address the specific needs of the business.

 Cloud backup clearly continues to gain traction in the market, and there are many options for businesses of any size.
 There are numerous reported cases of businesses ditching their legacy data backup platforms for a cloud-based product.

 Though not to the extent of cloud backup products, local backup options are evolving as well.
 If you need a certain size of hardware for your data center, you can probably find it.

 In many cases, and if the budget and resources are adequate, a hybrid backup approach is appropriate.
 This combination of cloud and local backup provides strong data protection.
 Recalling the 3-2-1 rule of backup, you never want to rely on one set of backups for recovery.
 What if you're in a disaster situation or have experienced data loss and your one backup is compromised?

-Make sure you carefully assess your organization's backup and recovery needs, talk to other users of potential products, and make a careful, informed decision about your backup platform.
+Make sure you carefully assess your organization's backup and recovery needs, talk to other users of potential products and make a careful, informed decision about your backup platform.
+This includes consideration of data retention and recovery needs.
 The survival of your business could depend on it.